2020: The Lost Year

 In my April 8th post, I suggested that we all should: “Work on one or two things that can make you or your business ready to latch on to opportunities when they return.”

 That was a little over 6 months ago.
 During those 6 months, Teknapack did do some work on things, although what we worked on had more to do with surviving than being ready to latch on to opportunities when they return.
-I supposed compared to many other businesses who have been permanently shuttered because of the Covid-19 pandemic, Teknapack has latched on to opportunity, in a way.
+I supposed compared to many other businesses that have been permanently shuttered because of the Covid-19 pandemic, Teknapack has latched on to opportunity, in a way.

 Way back in May of 2020, Stephen Dubner of Freakonomics fame gave a presentation titled: